-A much-loved and ubiquitous toy from the 1970s and 80s, Texas Instruments Speak & Spell has found a new lease of life in electronica in the last few years.
+A much-loved toy from the 1970s and 80s, Texas Instruments Speak & Spell has found a new lease of life in electronica in the last few years.
 People discovered that if you tinker with its circuits and voice chips, glitching, looping, and other interesting effects can be achieved.
-‘Circuit Bending’, as this is known, is said to have begun in the late 1960s, and its invention is attributed to one Reed Ghazala, after a fortuitous accident with a toy ampliﬁer.

-The SC Speak & Spell was created by Andy Wheddon, a keen bender from Brighton, UK.
+The SC Speak & Spell was created by Andy Wheddon.
 It has various trigger and loop controls, as well as a pitch control knob and the all-important jack-output.
 In use, the results of a circuit bent S&S are far from predictable.
 The best technique tends to be to let the machine go into a random pattern of words and glitches which can then be looped or manipulated, albeit barely, with the modiﬁed controls.

 This is not a Kontakt Player instrument.
 This means that you do need to own the full version of NI Kontakt to use it.
 It will only run in the free Kontakt Player in DEMO mode, for 15 mins.

 If you are are an NI Komplete user, then you should have a full version of Kontakt.

 System Requirements: Requires Kontakt 3.5 or later, Logic 9 or higher, Ableton Live v 8.2.2 or 9